emilekoffi/Melocoton/README.md

 Among good and excellent reviews, I don't have the same trends.
 The dicrounted products are cheaper and more sold here.

-###But does that mean that the price has become the mostimportant cireteria ?
+###But does that mean that the price has become the mostimportant cireterion ?

 Let's dive deeper within the products that haven't been choose beacause they were cheaper.

 ** products that respect the quality requierment of the compny, and that have the lowest price offer.**
 ```sql
 SELECT
 ROUND (AVG(approx_past_month_sales_volume),0)